Sitting in a sauna feels relaxing, but can it really help you burn calories? Many people are curious about its real effects.

 Running and cycling burn significantly more calories than a sauna session, while walking burns moderately more.

-Saunas are complementary to exercise16, enhancing recovery and relaxation rather than replacing workouts.
+Saunas are complementary to exercise, enhancing recovery and relaxation rather than replacing workouts.

-Is sauna calorie burn similar to hot yoga17 or HIIT?
+Is sauna calorie burn similar to hot yoga or HIIT?

 Hot yoga adds movement, increasing energy use, and HIIT is far more intense than passive heat exposure.